RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 Child pornography and disclosing classified communications in violation of the Espionage Act are good examples.
-Both involve SPEECH, but the U.S. Supreme Court says that these categories of speech are not protected by the First Amendment.
+Both involve *speech*, but the U.S. Supreme Court says that these categories of speech are not protected by the First Amendment.
 Child porn and disclosing classified information therefore are both categories of "unprotected speech," meaning the  government can fine you or send you to prison for engaging in them.
 [18 U.S. Code &sect; 2251 - Sexual exploitation of children](http://www.law.cornell.edu/uscode/text/18/2251)